aashumallik/Data-Distribution-on-a-Blockchain/README.md

 https://github.com/ashumallik/Data-Distribution-in-a-Blockchain/blob/master/NeuralNet.py

-Takes the compressed and uncompressed file and trains the Neural Net to optimize tthe platform
+Takes the compressed and uncompressed file and trains the Neural Net to optimize the platform

 # Hash (Encryption)